-SIGMA X MTF - GS is under common ownership with Goldman Sachs International Bank which operates SIGMA X MTF, a multilateral trading facility for trading in European equity and equity-like instruments.
-SIGMA X MTF is operated on an independent and segregated basis to other Goldman Sachs businesses.
-GS is itself one of several trading participants on SIGMA X MTF.
+SIGMA X MTF/SIGMA X Europe MTF - Goldman Sachs International is under common ownership with Goldman Sachs International Bank, which operates SIGMA X MTF, and Goldman Sachs Paris inc et Cie, which operates SIGMA X Europe MTF, each multilateral trading facilities for trading in European and non-European equity and equity-like instruments.
+Each of the MTFs are operated on an independent and segregated basis to other Goldman Sachs businesses.
+Goldman Sachs International is itself one of several trading participants on SIGMA X MTF.
 For further information on SIGMA X MTF please visit the SIGMA X MTF website at http://gset.gs.com/sigmaxmtf/